n123git/yw-cond/README.md

 | `14X` | Logical Binary Logic    | `&&`, `\|\|`            |

 ## 3.1 Jumps
 There are two kinds of jumps supported by the CExpression engine, these can be considered as pseudo-ops as they allow conditional or optional execution of sub-blocks.
 Note that these jumps are *forward-only*, meaning they can be used to express `if` / `if-else`–style logic, but sadly *cannot* implement loops or any other arbitrary control flow.
+Additionally note that the jumps themselves contribute 1 to the `STACK_PRM` of the current subsection although the rest of the jump body does not as they are enclosed in a subsection defined by the CType.

 | Hex Code | Decimal Code | Symbol  | Operation                             | Notes                                                                                                  |
 | -------- | ------------ | ------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------ |
 | `96`     | `150`        | ?->     | Conditional Jump Operator             | Unofficial symbol.                                                                                     |
 | `97`     | `151`        | ->      | Unconditional Jump Operator           | Unofficial symbol.                                                                                     |

-Both jump opcodes are immediately followed by a *CType* (See § 6 - CTypes), which determines both the length of the sub-block to skip or execute (aka how many bytes from the end of the CType to jump past) using the `DataSize` and a signed flag byte (`ExtData`) that further controls execution behaviour.
+Both jump opcodes are immediately followed by a *CType* (See § 6 - CTypes), which determines both the length of the sub-section to skip or execute (aka how many bytes from the end of the CType to jump past) using the `DataSize` and a signed flag byte (`ExtData`) that further controls execution behaviour.

 Note that improperly aligned jump lengths may cause the evaluator to skip valid instructions or misinterpret data as opcodes.
 Unknown opcodes are safely skipped, but malformed jumps can still lead to unintended behaviour so yeah :/
 Additionally, as of writing this `yw-cond` doesn't support these in decompilation, recompilation or parsing so you'll have to manually test and generate them.